abrelsfo/dosk/readme.md

 md=mkdir "&*"$tcd "$*"
 ::Make a new directory and immediately switch to it

-res=start cmd.exe & exit
+res=cmd.exe
+::Start another instance of cmd.exe inside current window.
-::Restart the command prompt.
-Useful for new changes to take effect
+::Useful for new changes to take effect
-::If you have changed the cmd prompt properties and they do not take
-::affect then you will have to set them again in the window that just
-::opened, but it should be permanent from there
 ```

 If anyone has more useful aliases that they use regularly then create an issue and I'll add them